marcusig/woocommerce-product-customizer/src/readme.txt

 * <a target="_blank" href="https://wc-product-configurator.com/product/multiple-choice/">Multiple choices</a> - Enables multiple choices per layer Ideal for a product’s options, or when having several individual options.
 * <a target="_blank" href="https://wc-product-configurator.com/product/stock-management-and-linked-product/">Stock management / Linked product</a> - Manage the stocks on a choice basis, or link a choice to a product in the shop.
 * <a target="_blank" href="https://wc-product-configurator.com/product/conditional-logic/">Conditional logic</a> - Manage the stocks on a choice basis, or link a choice to a product in the shop.
+* <a target="_blank" href="https://wc-product-configurator.com/product/form-fields/">Form fields</a> - Create forms to collect data associated to your configurable products.
 * For custom needs, contact me <a href="https://wc-product-configurator.com/contact/">here</a>

 == Installation ==